aksha123-git/Breast-Cancer-Prediction-using-Decision-Tree/README.md

 # Breast-Cancer-Prediction-using-Decision-Tree
+Breast cancer cases have been on the rise in recent years, and the best approach to combat it is to detect it early and adopt appropriate preventive measures.
+To develop such a system with Python, the model can be trained on the IDC(Invasive Ductal Carcinoma) dataset, which provides histology images for cancer-inducing malignant cells.
+Convolutional Neural Networks are better suited for this project, and NumPy, OpenCV, TensorFlow, Keras, sci-kit-learn, and Matplotlib are among the Python libraries that can be utilized

 In this repository we predict breast Cancer.
 Breast cancer prediction using machine learning involves building a model that can predict whether a given breast mass or tumor is malignant (cancerous) or benign (non-cancerous) based on various features and characteristics of the mass.This is a critical application of machine learning in healthcare, as it can assist in early detection and diagnosis of breast cancer, potentially leading to better treatment outcomes.